Matomo ensures the privacy of your users and analytics data

 Ways Matomo protects the privacy of your users and customers

-Although Matomo Analytics is a web analytics software that has a purpose to track user activity on your website, we take privacy very seriously, both on our Cloud service and with our On-Premise offering.
+Although Matomo Analytics is a web analytics software with a purpose to track user activity on your website, we take privacy very seriously.

 - Matomo has an opt-out mechanism which lets users opt-out of web analytics tracking

 - You can configure for data retention of raw data and aggregated reports

 - Anonymise IP addresses as well as implementing other data anonymisation techniques

 - Respect DoNotTrack setting